mobizt/FirebaseClient/README.md

 Note that, because the receive buffer size was set to minimum safe value, 1024, the large server response may not be able to handle.

 > [!WARNING]
-> In ESP32, when using `WiFiClient` with `ESP_SSLClient` classes, `WiFiClient` was unable to detect the server disconnection in case server session timed out and the TCP session was kept alive for reuse in most tasks in this library.
-The TCP session timeout in seconds (equal to or greater than 150 seconds) in this library can be set via `AsyncClientClass::setSessionTimeout`.
+> In ESP32, when using `WiFiClient` with `ESP_SSLClient` classes, `WiFiClient` was unable to detect the server disconnection in case server session timed out and the TCP session was kept alive for reusage in most tasks in this library.
+The TCP session timeout in seconds (>= 60 seconds) can be set via `ESP_SSLClient::setSessionTimeout`.

 - ### Async Client